• Home:

 Additionally, I have 47 years of experience competing in matches during this time as well.

-I started as a club angler before progressing to open match angling, fishing at dozens of different venues such as canals, lakes, and rivers before moving on to commercial venues.
+I started as a club angler before progressing to open match angling, fishing dozens of different venues, such as canals, lakes, and rivers before moving on to commercial venues.

 2. The Feeder/Bomb Method.

-3. The Float – in all its different forms
+3. The Float in all its different forms, mm

-I aim to fish effectively and achieve my goal of catching fish, all while enjoying the process.
+The aim Is to fish effectively and achieve my goal of catching fish, all while enjoying myself in the process.

-Which have developed over decades of experience of Coarse Fushing.
+Which have been developed over decades of experience of Coarse Fishing.

-This knowledge is now presented to you in a convenient question and answer format, covering topics like:
+This knowledge is presented as a question and answer format, which cover wide range of topics like:-

 This is the question that was asked by Paul, who wanted to know: